-Figure 3-10 ARR setup window
+Figure 3-11 ARR setup window

-1.Press ▲ to scroll up or down and select your desired arrhythmia event to configure.

-2.Press \checkmark to scroll through pages.

-3.Press CHANGE to access settings of the selected arrhythmia event in the below menu.
+- 1.Press ▲ ▼ to scroll up or down and select your desired arrhythmia event to configure. - 2.Press ▼ ★ to scroll through pages. - 3.
+Press CHANGE to access settings of the selected arrhythmia event in the below menu.

-Figure 3-11 CHANGE window (sample)
+Figure 3-12 CHANGE window (sample)

-• ALM LEVEL: This item is used to set the alarm level of each arrhythmia event.
+o ALM LEVEL: This item is used to set the alarm level of each arrhythmia event.
 Available options are 1, 2 and OFF.

-Alarm level for "ASYSTOLE", "VFIB" and "VTAC" cannot be set and always is level 1.

-RATE: This parameter determines the heart rate in each arrhythmia.
+- Alarm level for "ASYSTOLE", "VFIB" and "VTAC" cannot be set and always is level 1. - o RATE: This parameter determines the heart rate in each arrhythmia.
 By setting this parameter as well as Count, you can determine the point at which an event call is triggered.
-You cannot modify the rate for "ASYSTOLE", "VFIB", "COUPLET", "BIGEMINY", "TRIGEMINY", "PAUS", "AFIB" and "FREQUENT PVCs".
+You cannot modify the rate for "ASYSTOLE", "VFIB", "COUPLET", "BIGEMINY", "TRIGEMINY", "PAUS", "AFIB" and "FREQUENT PVCs". - "RUN" and "AIVR" derive their rate settings from "VTAC" and cannot be modified.